 - Land Title and Survey Authority of British Columbia helps employees plan securely for the future with generous contributions to a defined benefit pension plan

-- Varying by employee group, Land Title and Survey Authority of British Columbia starts employees with 3 or 4 weeks of paid vacation -- some employees may have the option to purchase up to 2 additional weeks of vacation
+- Varying by employee group, Land Title and Survey Authority of British Columbia starts employees with three or four weeks of paid vacation -- some employees may have the option to purchase up to two additional weeks of vacation

 - Land Title and Survey Authority of British Columbia supports its new moms and dads with generous maternity and parental leave top-up payments (to the full year for mothers) as well as offering the option to extend their leave into an unpaid leave of absence